CBNeurotech/CBNeurotech.github.io/index.md

 # CBNeurotech Inc

-CBNeurotech offers software consulting services with specialization in neural signal processing, especially unbounded streaming processing for neurotechnology devices.
+CBNeurotech offers software consulting services specializing in unbounded neural signal processing for neurotechnology.

 This page is under construction.